LiTrans/BSMD/use_cases/simulated_annealing/README.md

 The script will create; (1) an admin of the BSDM, a domain and 10 *passive nodes* (9 worker and 1 chief)

 ### Run the expermient
-This exmperiment is ment to work on a local machine, but with a fewer modification you can make it work on different machines
+This experiment is meant to work on a local machine, but with a fewer modification you can make it work on different machines

 #### Start the worker nodes: